sepgh/testudo/README.md

 - [ ] Exception Throwing and Handling
   - Note: lambdas are going crazy at this point.
 Use this strategy: https://stackoverflow.com/questions/18198176
 - [ ] Logging
+- [ ] Performance Improvement Ideas
+  - Update process can be distributed into multiple threads for the `databaseStorage.update()` part
+  - There are bunch of places that we can benefit from Binary Search that have Todos on them.